dmblack/dshield/CONTRIBUTING.md

 ## Pull Request Process

-1. Update the README.md with relevant details to yoru changes of the project.
+1. Update the README.md with relevant details to your changes of the project.

 ## Code of Conduct